 Besides INPS codes, a firm's eligibility to CIGS depends on its size being above a certain threshold.
-This variation in eligibility across firms of different sizes allows to use non-eligible firms within INPS codes to test and control for differential time shocks across eligible vs non-eligible INPS codes.
-The main size requirement is that a firm must have employed on average more than 15 employees in full-time equivalent
+This variation in eligibility across firms of different sizes allows to use non-eligible firms within INPS codes to test and control for differential time shocks

 7The general structure of the Italian STW scheme, including firm eligibility, was legislated in a series of laws passed in the early 1970s.
 The pool of eligible firms has been expanded, albeit marginally, in the 1980s and 1990s.
 After the early 1990s, STW regulations remained substantially unchanged until the onset of the financial crisis, when CIGD was established, in 2009.
 CIGS has been reformed by law 92/2012 (popularly known as the 'Fornero Reform'), which abolished the possibility to use CIGS in case of bankruptcy, starting from 2016.
 CIGS was then reformed by D. Lgs.
 148/2015 (also known as the 'Jobs Act').
 The latter extended CIGS eligibility to apprentices, increased the experience rating component of CIGS costs to the firm, and redefined the set of circumstances that give access to STW (and associated maximum duration of the benefit).
-By focusing on the years before 2015, our analysis is not confounded by these recent legislative developments.
+By focusing on the years before 2015, our analysis is not confounded by these legislative developments.